Committee Members

 Allan Pearson

-A Riverlea resident for 30 years, I have been on the RESI committee since 2011 and am the current Chair.
+A Riverlea resident since 1989, and have served on the RESI Committee for over 10 years.
 I am a retired agricultural scientist with particular interests in the ecology and local history of Riverlea.

 Jane-Landman